brsh/PowerShell_Library/Work/Get-GroupMembership/readme.md

 * Recursive!
 * Recursion depth configurable
 * Local and AD
+* Supports Computer by name, by ip, and, if local, by . (that's a dot, by the way)
 * Outputs to png
 * Outputs objects
 * Supports pipeline (computernames in and users out)